-Surface tension is a physical property that describes the force that acts on the surface of a liquid leading to the minimization of its surface area.
-The dimensional formula for surface tension can be derived from its definition, which is force per unit length.
-This means that the units for surface tension are force divided by length, which can be represented as N/m or dyn/cm in the International System of Units (SI) or the CGS system, respectively.
+Dimensional Formula Of Surface Tension: Surface tension is a physical property that describes the force that acts on the surface of a liquid leading to the minimization of its surface area.
+We can derive this from its definition: force per unit length.
+This means the units for surface tension are force divided by length, which we can represent as N/m or dyn/cm in the International System of Units (SI) or the CGS system, respectively.

 By breaking down the dimensional formula for surface tension, we can see that the dimensions for force are [M L T^-2] (Mass x Length x Time^-2) and for length are [L] (Length).
 Therefore, combining these dimensions gives the dimensional formula for surface tension as [M T^-2].
 This means that surface tension is an inherent property of liquids that depends on the mass and time components involved in the force that acts to reduce the surface area of the liquid.